 In 1902, the French Renaissance-inspired Breslin Hotel opened its doors on 29th Street and Broadway.
 At the time, the Broadway blocks below 34th Street were the place to be, hotels and entertainment abound.

 In 2010, after two years of extensive renovations, Ace Hotel New York opened its doors, leading the way in revitalizing the neighborhood we now know as NoMad.
-Today, a decade later, with new-construction hotels following suit, the Ace Hotel remains the aesthetically historic anchor of this increasingly vibrant stretch of Broadway.
+Today, a decade later, with new-construction hotels following suit, the Ace Hotel remains the aesthetically historical anchor of this increasingly vibrant stretch of Broadway.
 Here’s our review of this trend-setting property.

 From morning to afternoon, the spacious hotel lobby quickly fills with locals and out-of-towners sipping cold brews and oat milk lattes from on-site Stumptown Coffee Roasters.
-Come happy hour, trade the coffee for a lobby bar cocktail.
+Come happy hour, trade the coffee for a cocktail.

-Luckily, on the accommodation-level floors, late night quiet hours are strictly enforced, so any private room parties have to carry on the festivities elsewhere.
+Luckily, on the accommodation-level floors, late-night quiet hours are strictly enforced, so any private room parties have to carry on the festivities elsewhere.

-Who Will Love It
+Who Will Love Ace Hotel New York

 Anyone looking to experience first-hand why New York is known as “The City That Never Sleeps.”

 Who Might Not Love Ace Hotel New York

 Few bars in New York stand the test of time, but after a full decade and counting, The Lobby Bar still strikes a perfect balance of chicness and approachability.

 How to Get a Deal at Ace Hotel New York

-In the Neighborhood

-Ace Hotel New York
+In the Neighborhood of Ace Hotel New York

-For a party-centric Manhattan getaway, Ace serves as a fantastic home base.
+For a party-centric Manhattan getaway, Ace Hotel New York serves as a fantastic home base.